Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 You’ve probably noticed many of the hoses on this list feature a kink-free design.
 Anyone who’s ever used a garden hose knows how irritating kinks can be, and RV water hoses are no different.
 The best hoses won’t have this problem.
 To save you time undoing tangles, it’s worth spending a bit more money on a kink-free design.

 Lastly, be sure to pay close attention to the hose’s fittings.
-They should be of high quality, which will prevent leaks.
+They should be able to fit tightly and be adjustable, which will prevent leaks.
 They should also be corrosion-free to avoid the formation of rust in your hose.
+If the hose comes with an adapter, even better.